vincentsels/ecorendum/src/assets/md/en/info.md

 While remaining entirely democratic, it moves this difficult exercise entirely out of the hands of the party-political system, which does thus not have to fear electoral repercussions.

 Additionally, the stringent targets come from **outside of the party-political sphere** (namely, the already agreed upon frameworks by the UN and EU, and a judicial ruling).
-Political parties can still give their voters a set of measures that most aligns with what they believe will prefer ideologically, which can guide their electorate in their choice.
+Political parties can still guide their electorate by compiling a set of measures that most aligns with their ideology.
 At least, the set of selected measures of each of the political parties will, finally, **have to be sufficient** to meet the targets, or, if not, it will be very visible, and the negative repercussians made clear.

 # What are the next steps?

-This website initially serves as a campaigning tool, as an example to both the broad public, to possibly involved government agencies, and to political parties, of how we can achieve sufficient ecological measures in a democratic and just way.
+This website initially serves as a campaigning tool, as an example -- to the broad public, to possibly involved government agencies, and to political parties -- of how we can achieve sufficient ecological measures in a democratic and just way.

 During this campaign, the quality of the tool can still be vastly improved, and its features expanded, to give an ever-broader idea of how it could function.